udbeasts/Uttkarsh/README.md

 '''
 #5)programme ton determine sum of n numbers whike n is entered  by the user

-print("programme ton determine sum of n numbers whike n is entered  by the user") a=int(input("Enter a number:")) n=0 k=0
+a=int(input("Enter a number:"))
+n=0
+k=0